| Newsletter

 Power concedes nothing without a demand.
 It never has and it

-With that as our watchword, lets make this conference a call
+never will" With that as our watchword, lets make this conference a call

 to all the people of the world.
 JUSTICE FOR ALL AGENT ORANGE VICTIMS!